Summary

 FAQs

-What is Nike Refurbished and how does it work?
+What is Nike Refurbished and how does the program work?

-Where can I buy Nike Refurbished sneakers in Germany?
+Where can I buy Nike Refurbished sneakers in Germany and other European countries?

-How much can I save by buying Nike Refurbished shoes?
+How much can customers save buying Nike Refurbished sneakers and are they authentic?